behnamazimi/js-service-wrapper/README.md

 # JS Service Wrapper
+A promise based collective service wrapper with queue support which totally works in browser and/or Node.js environment

 Sometimes you need to pass your service functions from a shared pipe and call some actions on all of them.
  Or maybe you want to add all of your services to a queue that supports parallel and pending tasks.